CPAN-Security/security.metacpan.org/scratchpad/Test-Motivation.md

 One of the first questions that are asked is "why should I test?", which is impossible to answer without the question "what should be tested?".

-With the SRA it is important to realize that those who release a product for (re)sale, are responsible for adding documentation about possible vulnerabilities of their own part of the release as well as for the software that is included from third parties or the software it runs on.
+With the Cyber Resilience Act (CRA) it is important to realize that those who release a product for (re)sale, are responsible for adding documentation about possible vulnerabilities of their own part of the release as well as for the software that is included from third parties or the software it runs on.

 With that in mind, those who create the release should know about possible CVEs and other vulnerabilities *before* doing the release.